 Police in Tulsa, Oklahoma, asked neighborhoods near a dam to prepare for evacuations if they’re needed, because officials are intentionally releasing water to relieve pressure on the structure.

-The US Army Corps of Engineers was releasing 250,000 cubic feet of water per second Thursday at the dam at Keystone Lake because the water is 31 feet above its normal level.
+The Army Corps of Engineers is releasing 215,000 cubic feet of water per second at the dam at Keystone Lake because the water is 29 feet above its normal level.

 Tulsa Mayor G.T.
 Bynum tweeted Wednesday that 215,000 cubic feet of water per second is the minimum rate they can release to keep the water in the reservoir from topping the floodgates.
 If the floodgates don’t work, the dam could fail, Bynum said.

-While that dam is about 20 miles from the city, Tulsa authorities told people to be ready to leave their homes quickly if the situation deteriorates.
+While that dam is about 20 miles from the city, Tulsa authorities were telling people to be ready to leave their homes quickly if the situation deteriorates.

 They also warned residents to stay out of the swollen rivers and creeks.